All You Need To Know About Various Liver Diseases

 Liver failure or Acute Liver failure means liver failure is happening in a person who did not have any liver related disease .
 It is a huge challenge and the number of cases is very few and far but high volume centers can see 12 to 20 cases every year with this particular syndrome.
 Has there been any medical progress made in this syndrome?
 Yes.
 Those who present very acutely what we call as Hyperacute liver failure, a proportion of them can survive by intensive care including plasma exchange.
 However the prognosis or however the patient is going to fear is still dependent on the etiology that means what causes the liver failure can determine the outcome of the patient.
 Again, patients who present with an advanced grade of coma, they often need transplants because without transplants their mortality is to the tune of 60% to 80%.
 Far more commonly we are seeing the syndrome of acute on chronic liver failure, that means this is an acute disturbance with the patients who already have an underline chronic liver disease to the brink.
 The patients then start to develop not just liver failure but other organ failure of the body also including kidney failure, brain failure and so on and so forth.
 This condition is at least four to five times more common than acute liver failure and again we should try to manage these patients medically with good liver intensive care and organ support systems and if we find that these patients are not getting better then these patients are offered liver transplantation.

-Especially in the last one and a half year with the pandemic.
-In the initial stages of the pandemic it was very difficult for us to justify the transplant because everyone was scared, we were scared that these patients after transplants will go on immuno separation.
+Especially in the last one and a half years with the pandemic.
+In the initial stages of the pandemic, it was very difficult for us to justify the transplant because everyone was scared, we were scared that these patients after transplants will go on immuno separation.
 Is it going to adversely affect their outcomes?
 We found very quickly that was not the case however as confidence built the transplant numbers have again come back to the pre covid era.
-Liver transplantation has made huge progress and this has been because of a number of reasons including good and carefully patient selection, improved surgical and anesthetic techniques and most importantly the medical treatment of these patients after care after transplantation has also undergone.
+Liver transplantation has made huge progress and this has been because of a number of reasons including good and careful patient selection, improved surgical and anesthetic techniques and most importantly the medical treatment of these patients aftercare after transplantation has also undergone.
 The average time that a patient stays for a transplant has now reduced significantly to just about 7 to 10 days.
-Also there is an increased lining towards using low immune separation in these patients after transplant.
-There have been improvements on how to make or salving organs which are not of good quality and that is called machine perfusion.
+Also, there is an increased lining towards using low immune separation in these patients after transplant.
+There have been improvements on how to make or salving organs that are not of good quality and that is called machine perfusion.
 Again this has become available to our country but it is still expensive and the cost remains a little prohibitive.